Elimination Chamber (2012): Background

-The event was held at the Bradley Center in Milwaukee, Wisconsin.
+The third annual Elimination Chamber event was held at the Bradley Center in Milwaukee, Wisconsin.

-Elimination Chamber is a gimmick pay-per-view (PPV) produced every February by WWE since 2010—in April 2011, the promotion ceased going by its full name of World Wrestling Entertainment, with "WWE" becoming an orphaned initialism.
-The concept of the show is that one or two main event matches are contested inside the Elimination Chamber, either with championships or future opportunities at championships at stake.
-The 2012 event was the third Elimination Chamber and the first to be held since the end of the first brand split in August 2011.
-The event was scheduled to be held on February 19, 2012, at the Bradley Center in Milwaukee, Wisconsin.
+Elimination Chamber is a professional wrestling pay-per-view (PPV) event produced every February by WWE since 2010.
+The concept of the event is that one or two main event matches are contested inside the Elimination Chamber, either with championships or future opportunities at championships at stake.
+The third Elimination Chamber event was scheduled to be held on February 19, 2012, at the Bradley Center in Milwaukee, Wisconsin.
 Tickets went on sale on December 17, 2011.

+The Elimination Chamber match is an elimination-based match contested in a type of large roofed steel cage that surrounds the wrestling ring with an elevated platform around the ring.
+Within the Chamber are four inner pods, one behind each ring post.
+The match is contested by six participants.
+Two wrestlers start the match, while the other four are held within each inner pod with one selected randomly to enter the match at regular intervals, which continues until all four have been released.
+The objective is to eliminate all other opponents by pinfall or submission, and there are no disqualifications or count-outs.

+This was the first Elimination Chamber event to be held following the end of the first brand extension in August 2011.
+It was also the first Elimination Chamber held to be promoted under the company's shortened trade name of WWE, as following WrestleMania XXVII in April 2011, the company ceased using its full name of World Wrestling Entertainment, although that remains the legal name of the company.

 The previous year, the show was promoted as "No Escape" in Germany as it was feared that the name "Elimination Chamber" may remind people of the gas chambers used during the Holocaust.
-For the 2012 event, the show was promoted as "No Way Out".
+For the 2012 event, the show was promoted as "No Way Out" just as it was in 2010.